carlosfar/msft-contributions/Azure Security Center/ARG-Queries/README.md

 # Starter Kit - ARG Queries for Azure Security Center Recommendations
 Azure Resource Graph (ARG) provides an efficient way to query at scale across a given set of subscriptions for any Azure Resource (for more information please visit https://docs.microsoft.com/en-us/azure/governance/resource-graph/).
-A particular usfeul use case is using ARG to query, visualize or export Azure Security Center (ASC) recommendations in order to get the information that matter most to you.
+A useful use case is using ARG to query, visualize or export Azure Security Center (ASC) recommendations in order to get the information that matter most to you.

-This starter kit consists of a set of basic ARG queries that have been created to help anyone build on top of them based on different needs and requirements.
+This starter kit consists of a set of basic ARG queries that have been created to help you build on top of them based on your different needs and requirements.

-1. Get ASC recommendations in usefull format
+1. Get ASC recommendations in useful format
 ```
 securityresource
  | where type == "microsoft.security/assessments"